 This is a dresser that we found in Charlottesville, Virginia.
 We wanted to try a new paint color called Cast Iron by Sherwin Williams, and this dresser was perfect for the test.
 We absolutely love how the paint and stain compliment each other on this piece.
 There are more pictures of the finished product at the bottom of this page.

-This was a project dresser from Amherst, Virginia that we just could not pass up.
+This was a project dresser from Amherst, Virginia, that we could not pass up.
 We've always loved Tiger Oak pieces.
-So when they come available we really try to jump on them.
+So when they come available, we try to jump on them.
 We hope that you enjoy reading our blog.
 There are more finished pictures at the bottom.

 This was an empire style dresser that we found in North Carolina.
 It needed a lot of work, but we knew that it had some really good bones to work with.
 We decided to go with a darker paint color to contrast with the beautiful Birdseye maple on the drawers.
 More finished pictures are at the bottom of this blog!